Features

 Holly is the editor of Dockwalk.
 She grew up racing sailboats in England before switching to the world of superyachts and moving across the pond to Fort Lauderdale.

-With hundreds of thousands of followers and millions of views, the crew of Loon is setting a new standard for social media in yachting.
+With hundreds of thousands of followers and millions of views, the crew of motor yacht Loon is setting a new standard for social media in yachting.

 Remember a time when post was something you received in the mail and a reel was used for fishing?
 Social media has not only changed our vocabulary but also transformed how we connect as we share snippets of our lives in exchange for a peek inside others.
 Of course, it’s not all beach bars and sunsets — there is nothing inspiring about crawling into the bilge or turning over laundry.
 But what lies beyond the passerelle stirs a natural curiosity, and social media is the perfect porthole into a world only a select few get to see.